 - Mego Type 1 “Institutional” — a classroom 2-XL was marketed in the late 1970s, but I’m not certain that this type ever came to fruition; this model included a headphone jack for use in a classroom setting.

-- Mego Type 2 “Transitional” (two variations) — this type sports the updated facial features of what is known as the Mego Type 2, but retains the older rear panel with a hexagon-shaped speaker grill.
-Early transitional 2-XLs have the older-style eyelets, but which are colored red, not silver; later transitional 2-XLs have solid, red discs for eyes.
+- Mego Type 2 “Transitional” (two variations) — this type sports updated facial features of what is known as the Mego Type 2, but retains the older rear panel with its hexagon-shaped speaker grill.
+Some transitional 2-XLs have the older-style eyelets, but which are painted red (the red paint sometimes flecks away; later transitional 2-XLs have solid, red discs for eyes.